Conversations during Serious Illness

 This 4.5 day faculty course prepares learners to teach two CE/CME programs developed by the Institute for Healthcare Communication:

-- Conversations at the End of Life (CEOL) workshop is a series of six, 1-hour, stand-alone modules that cover a variety of end of life communication topics including: defining a good death; discussing advance care plans; transitions to palliative care; death notification, grief and bereavement; talking with families; managing family anger and distrust; and resolving conflicts arising from cultural differences.
+- Conversations during Serious Illness (CSI( topics including: defining a good death; discussing advance care plans; transitions to palliative care; death notification, grief and bereavement; talking with families; managing family anger and distrust; and resolving conflicts arising from cultural differences.
 A seventh, follow-up module is a large-group exercise to discuss who should talk with family members in a complex health care institution.

 - The Care Not Cure (CNC) workshop is a 4-hour program designed to help clinicians talk with patients when treatment fails to cure or control disease, and the focus of care shifts more firmly toward palliative goals and methods.
 It can be given in smaller segments if desired.

-The CEOL faculty course provides foundational training to with the goal of learners returning to their institution to teach IHC’s 6 part module series: Conversations at the End of Life (CEOL) and IHC’s CNC workshop to colleagues and staff.
+The CSI faculty course provides foundational training to with the goal of learners returning to their institution to teach IHC’s 6 part module series: Conversations during Serious Illness (CSI) and IHC’s CNC workshop to colleagues and staff.
 Course content is focused on learning specific workshop content, adult learning theory, facilitation techniques, module practice, coaching and feedback skills in a small, learning group setting (1:5 IHC Trainer/learner ratio).
 In addition, learners practice communication skills in contextually relevant patient simulations in small group settings.

 Course learning objectives